* Dollar aided by Sino-U.S. trade deal, strong U.S. data

 The positive mood spilled over to the risk-sensitive Australian dollar, which changed hands at $0.6894.
 It was little changed on the day but has maintained gains of 3.4% since hitting a 10-1/2-year low on Oct.
 2.

-The offshore yuan traded at 7.0005 yuan per dollar, after having risen to three-month high of 6.9867 to the dollar on Tuesday on rising trade deal hopes.
+The offshore yuan ticked up 0.1% to 6.9948 per dollar after having risen to a three-month high of 6.9867 to the dollar on Tuesday.

-The currency has gained 2.8 percent from its record low in the offshore trade marked in early September.
-(Reporting by Hideyuki Sano; Editing by Kim Coghill)
+The currency has gained 2.9% from its record low in the offshore trade marked in early September.
+(Editing by Kim Coghill and Jacqueline Wong)